steryu/so_long/README.md

 ![wolkje](https://github.com/steryu/so_long/blob/main/sprites/pngs/wolkje.png)

 - **Render Screen**\
-At this part I looped troguht the map struct and everytime you encountered a specific character you put the right spires to the frame. in order to that you first looped trough the spires and take the color of every pixel. once the image was buffered you then push it to the window.
-I used the [MiniLibx Tutorial](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html) to make a custom function that does all of the above.
+For this part I looped trough the map struct and everytime you encountered a specific character you put the right sprite to the frame. in order to do that, you first loop trough the sprite image and take the color of every pixel.
+Once the image was buffered you then push it to the window.
+I used the [MiniLibx Tutorial](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html) to make custom functions that does the above.

 - **Key Input and Animations**\
-Lastly i took care of the key input using hook events also explained in the tutorial.
-The animations i made by looping trough 9 spites and changing them every
+Lastly i took care of the key input using hook events, also explained in the tutorial.
+The animations I made by looping trough 9 sprites and changing them every 10 incremitaions.
-10 incremitaion.
 It may not be an reliable method, but it worked :).

 **Closing thoughts**\
-I learned how to create and image using its address and the right pixels. to learn pixel art (which was really fun) and fixining all the little game mechanics, for example walking collectiing and only exiting when all the collectibles were taken.
+I learned how to create an image using its address and the right pixels.
+Learned pixel art (which was really fun) and fixining all the little game mechanics, for example walking, collectiing and only exiting when all the collectibles were taken.
 It was a small project but its was our first graphical one and it felt like a real game.
 It made me really excited to make more projects like this one.